mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 - Adjusted R-squared = -0.002131
 - The root mean squared error = 1.667013

-In summary: on the diagnostic plot, the residual plot and Normal Q-Q plot let us know that the linearity assumption is met but the residual standard error(1.671) is large. to an extent knowing the IMDb rating can help us predict our rating. further we want to test our rating on other models
+In summary: The scatterplot and diagnostic plot let us know that the linearity assumption is not met and there is no relationship between our rating and IMDb rating.
+The residual standard error(1.671) is large. knowing the IMDb rating alone can't help us predict our rating. further we want to test our rating and other predictors in other models

 ###### MODEL 2